gtrixic/lets-meat-up/README.md

 **Login Page**

+Users will be directed to this page if they have selected the “I HAVE AN ACCOUNT” Button.
-If the user clicks the “I HAVE AN ACCOUNT” Button, they will be directed to this page.
-They are requested to enter either their username or email, and their password corresponding to the account.
+They are required to enter either the username or email and password that corresponds to their account.

+All information is checked against the database that was created using Firebase.

+If the email or password entered is incorrect, a toast error message will be shown.

-“Username/Email” is an EditText while “Password” uses EditText(Password).
+“Username/Email” is an EditText, “Password” uses EditText(Password).
 The login arrow is an ImageButton.

-All information is checked against the database that was created using Firebase.

-If the email or password entered is incorrect, a toast error message is shown.

 ![](https://lh3.googleusercontent.com/UQWtpp-IxtEpFSDNFdAeRg15A4J4e8fO5sS06XJIj2eiERI0nJtiJp8p9SIlzu2upMEBXnsirWYSE5TqdiuNmxLvki7zQnZiTOJ4fuOR)

 **Forget Password (Page 1)**

 The user will be asked to enter either their username or email.
-If the username or email is valid in the database, they will be directed to the next page using Intent.
+If the entered information exists in the database, the user will be directed to the next page using Intent.

-The small “Let’s Meat Up” icon is an ImageView, “Username/Email” is an EditText (Plain Text), the “Next Page Button” and "Back Arrow Button" is an ImageButton.
+The small “Let’s Meat Up” icon is an ImageView, “Username/Email” is an EditText (Plain Text), the “Next Page Button” and "Back Arrow Button" are ImageButtons.

 ![](https://lh3.googleusercontent.com/NoBrs3iitg6hdTFRwyG3_O9tnhS8RX4jRhJyvDzi2vKl1g3FZ2fV1LMZ0dYNch6oMhZMQtRSO0PsM510I8ZeGHtNwRDTd0OasGGLjrs)

 **Forget Password (Page 2)**

-The user will then be asked to enter and re-enter their new password.
-If the 2 passwords entered are identical, the change will be updated in the database and they will be directed to the next page using Intent.
-The account must have been logged in to at least once for the change to happen.
+After proceeding to this page, the user will be prompted to enter their new password twice.
+If the passwords entered are identical, the change will be updated in the database and the user will be directed to the next page using Intent.

-“Enter Password” and “Re-enter Password” are EditText (Password”, the “Let’s Meat Up” icon is an ImageView, and the “Next Page Button” is an ImageButton.
+“Enter Password” and “Re-enter Password” are EditText(Password), the “Let’s Meat Up” icon is an ImageView, the “Back” button is an ImageView, and the “Next Page” button is an ImageButton.

 ![](https://lh3.googleusercontent.com/yXOa33oB2EhMfzlN-uVLXR60GtOwsMmdRdNck9SmUuzcN01kXfui45Hz5o4FQEiOzhO4EL93DSA1636IypU04S-fytD65tWtO-6C_tqN)

 **Forget Password (Page 3)**

-This page will show up in the case of a successful change of password in the database.
-Users will then be allowed to redirect themselves to the Login Page where they are able to login to their account with their new password using Intent.
+This page will show up in the event of a successful password change in the database.
+Users will be allowed to redirect themselves to the Login Page, where they will be able to login to their account with the new password using Intent.

-“Let’s Meat Up” icon is an ImageView, “Change of password successful!” is a TextView, and the “Next Page Button” is an ImageButton.
+The “Let’s Meat Up” icon is an ImageView, “Change of password successful!” is a TextView, and the “Next Page Button” is an ImageButton.

 ![](https://lh5.googleusercontent.com/5bAO6Sap9X-YIKIfJ7mYLvE6s62y15QHpS9GMVlc4t47OH2G2Qv6soWoQazy3oyygUwGU2-xenirF_XIdw8tnwm3A-ryAFiSPzTFtgfW)

 **Home (Find new matches/Accept match requests/Profile/Chat/Help Page)**

-After the user holding a user account successfully logs in to their account, they will be directed to this page where they can either find new people to match with or accept incoming match requests.
+After the user successfully logs in to their account, they will be directed to this page where they can find new people to match with or accept incoming match requests.

-Depending on which option they select, the user will be sent to either the Random User page or the View User Requests page through the use of Intent.
+Depending on the option they select, the user will either be sent to the Pick User page or the Incoming Requests page through the use of Intent.

-“Pick User”, “Accept User”, “Profile Button” at the top left corner, “Help Button” at the top right corner and "Chat Button" at the bottom right corner are all ImageButtons.
+The “Pick User”, “Accept User”and “Profile” Buttons at the top left corner, as well as the “Help Button” at the top right corner are all ImageButtons.

 ![](https://lh6.googleusercontent.com/LwXQKIhFdwNgg4fZ3TZA8RPX6tlMeedHm5IxqB0QaZVjoDKGsDyS40oXOGWzOMPvx2je0INn1MLZzRTUCnsC1I-on5c8h3ywGhT9oUvh)

 **Pick User (Find New Matches)**

-If the user holding a user account selects the &quot;Pick User&quot; Button, they will be directed to this page.
+The user will be directed here If they select the “Pick User” Button.

-Upon pressing &quot;Start&quot;, a match for the user will be generated based on the users&#39; code tags.
-When a match is found, the profile picture, name, age, gender and allergies of the matched user will be displayed.
+Upon pressing “Start”, a match for the user will be generated based on the users’ code tags (matchID).
+When a match is found, the name, age, gender of the matched user will be displayed.
 The user is then given the option to send a request or ignore the matched user.

-If the user selects &quot;Request&quot;, a pop-up will appear to alert the user that the request has been sent.
+If the user selects “Request”, a pop-up will appear to alert the user that the request has been sent.
 The pop-up also allows the user to choose if they want to return to the home screen or continue searching for more matches.

-“Start”, “Request”, “Ignore”, “Profile Button” at the top left corner and “Help Button” at the top right corner are all ImageButtons.
+The “Start”, “Request”, “Ignore” and “Profile” Buttons at the top left corner, as well as the “Help Button” at the top right corner are all ImageButtons.

 ![](https://lh3.googleusercontent.com/rPPBxy-AH700SC_cOiDB9llhpBDxTqg1y9OD0ciGjI5r7u6E3x1kO_ezO0gpbvMsyCHkpGQ4Nj0dxzm3wk1ZcRHsKKnwRmp_A815pbw-)
 ![](https://lh4.googleusercontent.com/5sxWMNeEqcRpYIwwOd2N9lCuVL3TLfSXaA3whNo17_KZSb6ZmAkXszqkDOLBsbcmv8omUDD16vzhqKjasiEMXUTBCtCIVVqu-DsJ48EQ)